stryku/cmakesl/README.md

 # Motivation and goals
-To possibly make CMake environment intuitive and developer-friendly.
+To make CMake environment intuitive and developer-friendly.

 The CMakeSL's purpose is to introduce a new scripting language and the scripting language only.
 All well known CMake's concepts like targets, exporting, importing etc. are going to be preserved.